DoozyKiddo/doozykiddo.github.io/README.md

 # Ryan Yan's Portfolio

-I am currently a third-year computer science major at Cal Poly Pomona who wishes to pursue a career in software engineering.
+I am currently a rising fourth-year computer science major at Cal Poly Pomona who wishes to pursue a career in software engineering.

 ## Work Experiences

 ### Instructor at Coding Minds

+I have been teaching at [Coding Minds](https://codingmindsacademy.com/) since October of 2021 and have taught for 300+ hours.
+Subjects I have taught include Java, Python, Flutter, Unity, Construct 3, and HTML/JavaScript.
+Some of my responsibilities include preparing class material ahead of time, pacing my lessons with the students' pace, and distributing homework tailored to the students' needs.

 ### Researcher at Cal Poly Pomona

+I was part of the NSF REU Big Data Privacy and Security Program and engaged in researching the effects of perturbing image textures on object detection models, specifically Faster-RCNN.
+My responsibilities included writing the code for taking pictures of 3D objects using virtual camera, perturbing the image textures, and inputting them into Faster-RCNN to test its accuracy.

 ## Projects